The Duke of Wellington at Pau, France: 1935 and 1937, Col. T. Bentley Mott

+November 1964, W.E.
+Armstrong, The Field Magazine

+Armstrong's article, A Corner of a Foreign Field, presents Pau as an English hunt with the first paragraph falsely excluding non-British subscribers from the 1886 hunt under MFH Sir Victor Brooke.
+Armstrong's version of the legend states the Pau Hunt was a legacy of war after the battle of Toulouse, implying British cavalry fox hunted near Orthez, citing a foxhunt in the journal of Lieutenant George Woodberry; however, Woodberry did not foxhunt near Orthez.
+His journal entry dated May 14, 1814 recounts a hunt at Lisse 80 miles (128 km) from Orthez.

 1965 and 1970, Joseph Duloum

 A 1965 article on the origins of the British colony at Pau stated half-pay soldiers from Wellington's 1814 campaign returned to the region.
 Duloum cited three publications, noting they were not based on historical documents, but tradition and legend.
 The article then describes a well-documented British colony installed at Pau between 1835 and 1840 during the First Carlist War composed of some soldiers and families of the British Auxiliary Legion, diplomats and businessmen.
 Those at Pau were out of harms way from the uprising in the adjoining Basque Country or used Pau to access a relatively safe alternative war-time route to Madrid using the Somport pass.
-Duloum does not repeat the legend of Wellington in his 1970 dissertation, "Les Anglaise dans les Pyrénées et les Débuts du Tourisme Pyrénéen (1736 – 1896)", but recounts a peaceful securing of Pau by General Sir Henry Fane with one infantry batallion arriving early in the morning of May 7th 1814 and departing the 9th and 10th of May.
+Duloum does not repeat the legend of Wellington in his 1970 dissertation, "Les Anglaise dans les Pyrénées et les Débuts du Tourisme Pyrénéen (1736 – 1896)", but recounts a peaceful securing of Pau by General Sir Henry Fane with one infantry battalion arriving early in the morning of May 7, 1814 and departing the 9th and 10 May.